Snowshoeing Basics: Overview of Modern Snowshoes

 Since this article is only an introduction to snowshoeing, I’m not going to describe in detail the various techniques you should know when snowshoeing.

 I admit, though, there’s not a ton of technique involved when traveling across flat terrain.
 Nor are there too many major concerns to consider in that same scenario.
 The basic idea when snowshoeing is to raise your feet a little higher and walk with a slightly wider stance.
+And try to avoid walking backward in snowshoes.
+You run the risk of tripping yourself when doing so.

 Those two aspects cover most of what you’ll need to know when dealing with flatter terrain on consolidated (packed) snow.

-However, things can become more problematic once you start to snowshoe higher into the mountains.
+Things become more problematic once you start to snowshoe higher into the mountains.
 Or, through deep snow in the forest.
 Once you start to travel uphill, for example, you’ll have to decide whether you’re going to…

 When you fall down, particularly in deep snow, you need to know how to efficiently get back to your feet.